Module Smaws_Client_KMS.ImportKeyMaterial

 Then, in an ImportKeyMaterial request, you submit your encrypted key material and import token.
 When calling this operation, you must specify the following values:

 If this operation fails, use the exception to help determine the problem.
 If the error is related to the key material, the import token, or wrapping key, use GetParametersForImport to get a new public key and import token for the KMS key and repeat the import procedure.
-For help, see How To Import Key Material in the Key Management Service Developer Guide.
+For help, see Create a KMS key with imported key material in the Key Management Service Developer Guide.

 The KMS key that you use for this operation must be in a compatible key state.
 For details, see Key states of KMS keys in the Key Management Service Developer Guide.